One Voice Working to Ensure Medicare Coverage of Continuous Glucose Monitors (CGMs) and Other Devices

 CGMs have a medical purpose, and have been recognized as such by Medicare

 CGMs are U.S. Food & Drug Administration (FDA)-approved, physician-prescribed devices that detect and display blood-glucose levels continuously—and reveal trends in these levels that often go unnoticed by using finger sticks alone.
-The Centers for Medicare and Medicaid Services had decided previously that CGMs have no “medical purpose” because people use them in addition to blood glucose meters.
+The Centers for Medicare & Medicaid Services (CMS) had decided previously that CGMs have no “medical purpose” because people use them in addition to blood glucose meters.
 The broader T1D community disagreed, and spoke up in large numbers—CGMs have a clear medical purpose.
-CGMs improve diabetes clinical outcomes, according to numerous studies, including a JDRF-funded CGM trial that shows that the rate of severe high blood-sugar (hyperglycemia) events among adults using a CGM fell by two-thirds over the first year of use.
+CGMs improve diabetes clinical outcomes, according to numerous studies, including a JDRF-funded CGM trial that shows that the rate of severe low blood-sugar (hypoglycemia) events among young adults using a CGM fell by two-thirds over the first year of use.
 Not surprisingly, CGMs are recommended by national diabetes clinical guidelines — and they’re covered by nearly all private health plans.
-Moreover, CGMs are already being used to make diabetes treatment decisions, and, as JDRF argued before the FDA last year, the CGM indication should be updated to reflect its use.
+Moreover, CGMs are already being used to make diabetes treatment decisions, and, as JDRF argued before the FDA in 2016, the CGM indication should be updated to reflect its use.

 JDRF worked closely with other interested stakeholders to encourage Medicare to cover CGM devices — and it remained one of our top national advocacy priorities.
 We are pleased that the agency delivered this good news to people with type 1 who are on Medicare, or will be aging into Medicare, and also set the stage for future innovation in this space due to the broader coverage this decision creates.